candlecorp/wick/README.md

         - update[result] => <>
 ```

 -The providerlink `.call(component, args)` is prone to error.
-It would be greato is `args` could include the component so a failure would be less likely.
+It would be great if `args` could include the component so a failure would be less likely.

 ## Error codes